 TPC Kuala Lumpur hosted another Malaysian Open in 2010, which resulted in a win for 18-year-old Korean Noh Seung-Yul, who edged out KJ Choi by a single shot in a dramatic finale on the 18th.
 In 2011, another youngster claimed the Malaysian Open title.
 Italy’s 17-year-old Matteo Manassero won the event by one shot.
 Since then TPC KL West Course has been the annual venue for stops from both the USPGA and USLPGA Tour’s including the Maybank Open and Sime Darby Classic.

 More recently, the West Course at TPC Kuala Lumpur has undergone a total redesign.
-Nelson & Haworth originally designed the West Course, which opened for play in 1991, but Parslow and Associates extensively reconstructed the layout over a period of eighteen months.
+Nelson & Haworth originally designed the West Course, which opened for play in 1991, but Parslow and Associates extensively reconstructed the layout throughout eighteen months.
 The revamped West Course reopened in October 2008.
-A third makeover is ongoing in 2018.
+The third makeover completed in 2018.

 A golf course for the true shot-maker with imagination and unrelenting attention to detail, TPC Kuala Lumpur's West Course is designed to give the player sensational views of the hole and the surrounding scenery, countless shot options into the greens, and pristine playing conditions.

 The tougher 7,000-yard West Course which plays across the pleasantly undulating hills features a vast lake on hole 9.
 Water now comes into play on no fewer than thirteen holes.
 This Kuala Lumpur course continues to be perfect, as it offers excellent challenges to visiting professionals and amateur Kuala Lumpur golfers alike.